ammarsys/portfolio/README.md

 <div align="center">
     <h1>Portfolio - novusys</h1>
     <i>
-        Built with Flask & TailwindCSS
+        Built with Flask & Vanilla CSS
     </i>
 </div>
 <br>

-This is my portfolio which I've built with Matts ([@MattLawz](https://github.com/MattLawz)) help.
+This is my portfolio.
 It utilises a Python Flask backend and a TailwindCSS frontend.
-The site is currently running over at Pythonanywhere, specifically [here](https://novusys.pythonanywhere.com/).
+The site is currently running over at GitHub pages, specifically [here](https://novusys.pythonanywhere.com/).

 If you'd like to look at the current, or future design, head over to the